vin-blanc-le-guide-la-cave-éclairée

 Bottling operation of a white wine

-While there are many ways to classify white wines, such as by price, appellations, or grape varieties (by the way, feel free to read our article on the main white wine grape varieties), here we have chosen to list the main styles or categories you will encounter during your tastings.
+While there are many ways to classify white wines, such as by price, appellations, or grape varieties (do not hesitate to read our article on the main white wine grape varieties), we have chosen here to list the main styles or categories you will encounter during your tastings.

 Several grape varieties quite naturally express this type of aroma.
-Notably, we think of Chardonnay on certain cool terroirs such as in Chablis, Riesling in Alsace, Sauvignon from the Loire Valley, or even Vermentino further south.
+Notably, we think of Chardonnay on certain cool terroirs such as in Chablis, to Riesling in Alsace, to Sauvignon within the Loire or even to Vermentino further south.

-The type of soil as well as vinification are also key elements that can bring out the minerality of a wine.
+The type of soils as well as vinification are also key elements that can bring out the minerality of a wine.

 Fruity white wines

-For fruity white wines, citrus aromas (lemon, lime, grapefruit), green apple, peach, pear, or even apricot are the most common.
+For fruity white wines, the aromas of citrus fruits (lemon, lime, grapefruit), green apple, peach, pear, or even apricot are the most common.

-Wines where the fruit character is the most important aspect of the aromatic profile are generally pleasure wines meant to be enjoyed while young.
+Wines in which the notion of fruit appears as the most important aspect of the aromatic profile are generally pleasure wines intended to be enjoyed in their youth.
 Indeed, it is during this period that the fruity aromas are the most intense and pleasant for the taster.

-Languedoc-Roussillon, the Loire, the South-West or even the Rhône Valley are, for example, excellent regions to find this style of wine, although all regions of France abound with them for those who know where to look!
+Languedoc-RoussillonLoireSouthwest or even Rhône Valley are, for example, excellent regions to find this style of wine, although all regions of France abound with them for those who know where to look.

 Oaked white wines

 Oaked wines are simply wines that have been aged in barrels.
-This aging process will influence the wines by giving them woody and spicy aromas such as vanilla, cinnamon, clove, or even coconut.
+This aging process will mark the wines by giving them woody and spicy aromas such as vanilla, cinnamon, clove, or even coconut.

-This type of wine is often appreciated because these cuvées offer a rich texture, buttery notes, as well as lower acidity, making them particularly indulgentes.
+This type of wine is often appreciated because these cuvées offer a creamy texture, buttery notes, as well as lower acidity, making them particularly indulgent.

-While Burgundy white wines made from Chardonnay are often known for these types of aromas (AOC Meursault, Chassagne-Montrachet, Pouilly-Fuissé etc.), many other regions and grape varieties also allow for their production.
+If the white wines of Burgundy made from Chardonnay are often known for these types of aromas (AOC Meursault, Chassagne-Montrachet, Pouilly-Fuissé etc.), many other regions and grape varieties also allow for their production.
 For example, one can think of certain Vermentino from Provence or even the white wines of Châteauneuf-du-Pape.

-There is no typical aromatic profile for aged white wines.
-Some are indeed aged in stainless steel tanks and have significant acidity (Alsace Riesling or Loire Sauvignon from appellations such as Sancerre or Pouilly-Fumé) whileothers are aged in oak barrels and display a buttery texture.
+There is no typical aromatic profile for age-worthy white wines.
+Some are indeed aged in stainless steel tanks and have significant acidity (Alsace Riesling or Loire Sauvignon from appellations such as Sancerre or Pouilly-Fumé) while o thers are aged in oak barrels and display a buttery texture.

-In any case, the natural acidity of a wine, the quality of its terroir and vinification, as well as the type of aging process, are all decisive factors in creating an aged white wine.
+In any case, the natural acidity of a wine, the quality of its terroir and vinification, as well as the type of aging carried out, are all decisive elements in crafting an age-worthy white wine.

 Sweet white wines

-Sweet white wines are quite simply wines containing residual sugar.
+Sweet white wines are simply wines containing residual sugar.
 In the vast majority of cases, this sugar comes directly from the harvested grapes.
-This is, for example, the case for Sauternes in Bordeaux, for certain Vouvray in the Loire, or for wines from appellations such as Muscat-de-Rivesaltes where alcoholic fermentation is deliberately stopped by adding alcohol in order to preserve the sugars present.
+This is, for example, the case with Sauternes in Bordeaux, or certain Vouvray in the Loire Valley or even wines from appellations such as Muscat-de-Rivesaltes where alcoholic fermentation is deliberately stopped thanks to the addition of alcohol in order to preserve the sugars present.

 Sweet or semi-sweet wines regularly feature aromas of candied fruit, honey, and sweet spices and are particularly well-suited for dessert.